 A $4,641,050.84 EWO (extra work order) was approved by the Board of Estimates – unanimously and without discussion – last month, even though construction won’t get underway until spring or early summer.

 That’s spring or early summer 2021, despite the “Progress Ahead” signs the city Department of Transportation has erected along Broening Highway announcing the replacement bridge was completed last December.

-In other words, construction that will cost millions more won’t be finished until the end of 2023, at the earliest.
+In other words, construction that will cost millions more won’t be finished until sometime in 2022, at the earliest.

 This delay increases the risk that the existing bridge could collapse – its deck is crumbling, there are fractures in some of the steel girders, and the concrete substructure is spalling and cracking.

 Since March 2013, the bridge has had a “sufficiency” rating below 50, meaning it is at risk of failure.